qianli-hu/StudentFiles/README.md

 - Entity Framework Tools
 - SQL Server Express LocalDB

-**How to run**
+**Usage**
 - Download the repository and extract it to your Desktop.
-- To set up the database, open the solution named "StudentFiles".
+- To set up the database, open the solution named "StudentFiles" in Visual Studio.
 In the drop-down toggle, select "StudentFiles".
 - In the menu, navigate to Tools -> NuGet Package Manager -> Package Manager Console.
-- In the Package Manager Console, type in the command "Add-Migration StudentFilesInitial" (without the quotes) and press enter.
+- In the Package Manager Console, type in the command: "Add-Migration StudentFilesInitial" (without the quotes) and press enter.
-- Then, type in the command "Update-Database" (without the quotes) and press enter.
+- Then, type in the command: "Update-Database" (without the quotes) and press enter.
 - The database should now be seeded and ready to be accessed.
 - Open the SQL Server Object Explorer, check if a database with keywords "StudentFilesContext" is generated; also, run the app to see if three student records are displayed.
 - Next, change the toggle to "InputFolderGeneration".
-In the debug properties setting, change the working directory to the main master folder: "C:\Users\<userid>\Desktop\StudentFiles-master".
+In the debug properties setting, change the working directory to the main master folder.
+It should look like: "C:\Users\<userid>\Desktop\StudentFiles-master".
 - Run the program.
 - Follow the next steps to see if the run is successful.